MohamedXi/shameleon/readme.md

 ## ✅ **Summary**

 ### **hopla-cli** is a powerful tool for dynamically managing development environments.
 Its simple installation via npm or from the source code allows developers to quickly configure their tools.
-With flexible commands, you can switch Node.js versions, configure NPM and Docker registries, manage Java versions using SDKMAN!, and ensure all your tools are up to date.
+With flexible commands, you can switch Node.js versions, configure NPM and Docker registries, manage Java versions using **asdf**, and ensure all your tools are up to date.